nopnop2002/esp-idf-ftpServer/README.md

 Click [here](https://github.com/espressif/esp-idf/tree/master/examples/storage/sd_card/sdspi) for details.

-# Using FAT file system on SD card with SDMMC Interface
+# Using FATFS on SD card with SDMMC Interface

 On ESP32, SDMMC peripheral is connected to specific GPIO pins using the IO MUX.
 __GPIO pins cannot be customized.__